-Convince the potential investor that you know what you are talking about in terms of your sales model and channels.
-Assure the reader that you know how to hire the best players to execute your plan and that the company's management culture is totally (and we mean totally) customer-focused, and customer-intimate.
+Convince the reader that you know what you are talking about in terms of your sales model and channels.
+Assure that person that you know how to hire the best players to execute your plan and that the company's management culture is totally (and we mean totally) customer-focused, and customer-intimate.
 Give examples throughout your plan forcefully demonstrating this principle.
 Those examples could include the math behind how long it will take to hire, train and coach a new sales hire before that person reaches their planned quota.
-There should also be specific sales models of what it takes to ramp a hunter, a farmer, and a scout (lead qualifier or BDR-Business Development Rep).
-During 2022 into 2022, assume that all of what we used to call "field" sales reps will be mostly operating out their home offices.
-Sales reps are never going back to "the old days of 2019" for their sales tactics, processes and tools.
+There should also be specific sales models of what it takes to ramp a new manager, an AE (Account Exec), or a BDR (Business Development Rep) who works as a lead qualifier.
+During 2024 into the future, assume that all of what we used to call "field" sales reps will be mostly operating out of their home offices.
+Sales reps are never going back to "the old days of 2019" for their sales tactics, processes, and tools.
+As to their "time in the company office", it will range from "none" to some rhythm of one/two days a week.